cilium/cilium/Documentation/gettingstarted/host-services.rst

 .. note::

    Host-reachable services for TCP and UDP requires a v4.19.57, v5.1.16, v5.2.0 or more recent Linux kernel.
+Note that v5.0.y kernels do not have the fix required to run host-reachable services with UDP since at this point in time the v5.0.y stable kernel is end-of-life (EOL) and not maintained anymore.
 For only enabling TCP-based host-reachable services a v4.17.0 or newer kernel is required.

 .. include:: k8s-install-download-release.rst